- The flood is receding, with water levels and conductivity in Skálm nearing normal readings.

 Diverse Sizes of Glacial Floods from Mýrdalsjökull into Leirá

-Floods of this nature, originating from geothermal zones beneath the glacier, are not uncommon across several rivers in the Mýrdalsjökull region, including Múlakvísl and Fremri-Emstruá.
+Floods fed by geothermal activity beneath the glacier are not unusual in several rivers draining Mýrdalsjökull, including Múlakvísl and Fremri-Emstruá.

-Last summer, a minor flood similarly struck Leirá Syðri and Skálm at the end of July, which unexpectedly escalated to a major flood that overflowed and damaged parts of Highway 1.
-This sizable flood traced its origins to two cauldrons located in Mýrdalsjökull.
+Last summer, what started as a minor flood in Leirá Syðri and Skálm at the end of July escalated unexpectedly into a major event that overflowed and damaged parts of Highway 1.
+That large flood was traced back to two cauldrons in Mýrdalsjökull.

-Since the substantial July 2024 flood, there have been four smaller floods in the river, none leading to damage, with the last recorded in December.
+Since the substantial July 2024 flood, four smaller floods have occurred in the river, none causing any damage.
+The last of those was recorded in December.

 “The precise causes of last year’s major flood remain elusive,” notes Bergur Einarsson, Head of Hydrology at the Icelandic Meteorological Office.
 “If boiling in geothermal systems beneath the glacier—triggered by a minor glacial flood—was indeed responsible for the major flood last year, then current events could similarly result in an escalation of flooding.
 We must also remain vigilant, as recent ice radar measurements show substantial water accumulation at the glacier’s base,” he adds.